-2014: There were no reports of hate crimes in the 2014 calendar year.

-2015: There were no reports of hate crimes in the 2015 calendar year.
+- 2014: There were no reports of hate crimes in the calendar year. - 2015: There were no reports of hate crimes in the calendar year. - 2016: There were no reports of hate crimes in the calendar year.

 Notes about Crime Statistics